thomascharbit/shipping-method-description-for-woocommerce/readme.txt

 6. You will now have an extra field available to describe the shipping method

 == Changelog ==

+= 1.2.6 =
+* Tested up to WP 6.0.1, WC 6.7
+* Fix: Add a default value to description field to avoid PHP notice

 = 1.2.5 =
 * Tested up to WP 6.0, WC 6.4